State of the Parties: 2024 and Beyond Conference

 • Factions among Major Party Elites

-Geoff Layman, Notre Dame University, John Green, University of Akron, and Shay Hafner, University of Notre Dame
+Geoff Layman, Notre Dame University, John Green, The University of Akron, and Shay Hafner, University of Notre Dame

 • Feeble Gatekeepers: Factional Insurgency and the Toppling of the Grand Old Party